-(3) We acquired an interest in a joint venture that owns the Lakeway Regional Medical Center (the "Lakeway Hospital") in Lakeway, Texas.
+(2) The joint venture owns the Lakeway Regional Medical Center (the "Lakeway Hospital") in Lakeway, Texas.
 Our initial basis difference of approximately \$69.9 million is being amortized on a straight-line basis over 40 years to income (loss) from unconsolidated joint ventures in the Consolidated Statements of Operations.
 The lessee of the Lakeway Hospital has an option to purchase the facility from the joint venture.
 The lessee also has a right of first refusal and a right of first offer in the event the joint venture intends to sell or otherwise transfer Lakeway Hospital.
+As of December 31, 2023, we had \$62.0 million outstanding under a mortgage loan to this joint venture, which was repaid in full in December 2024.